-Recently, on Twitter, I got into a disagreement with someone on the difference between the role of a manager and the role of a leader.
+In the past, on Twitter, I’ve gotten into disagreements with some people on the difference between the role of a manager and the role of a leader.
 Those who know me, know that I love disagreement.
 Agreeable disagreement causes us to examine our beliefs and it challenges us to make sure that we’re practicing what we preach.

 I believe that there are very distinct differences between the role of a manager and the role of a leader.
 But the roles should not be in conflict with each other.
 Sustainable, high-performance organizations recognize that there is a symbiotic relationship between managers and leaders and they ensure that both are being utilized effectively.